Ferencvaros 2-1 Rangers: Danny Röhl's side all but out of Europa League as defensive frailties again prove costly

 The Hungarian side, playing in green and white hoops so closely associated with the Gers' Old Firm rivals Celtic, regained the upper hand but they were undone with a moment of magic.

-Moments later, Yusuf took a clever pass from Otvos but hit the side-netting from eight yards but just when it looked like Röhl's side would escape down the tunnel at the interval with a lead, the 27-year-old Hungary attacker swept in a cut-back from captain Ibrahim Cisse, with the ball taking a slight deflection off Nasser Djiga before speeding past Butland.
+Moments later, Yusuf took a clever pass from Otvos but hit the side-netting from eight yards.
+Just when it looked like Röhl's side would escape down the tunnel at the interval with a lead, the 27-year-old Hungary attacker swept in a cut-back from captain Ibrahim Cisse, with the ball taking a slight deflection off Djiga before speeding past Butland.

 In the 50th minute, with a chasm in the Gers defence, only a terrific recovery tackle from Djiga prevented Varga getting a shot in against Butland with the Light Blues dealing with the corner.